cjhubbs/books.chrishubbs.com/data/reviews/katie-hafner/a-romance-on-three-legs-glenn-goulds-obsessive-quest-for-the-perfect-piano/index.md

   series_position: '2008'
   spine_color: '#c1a489'
   tags: ''
-  title: 'A Romance on Three Legs: Glenn Gould\''s Obsessive Quest for the Perfect
+  title: "A Romance on Three Legs: Glenn Gould's Obsessive Quest for the Perfect
-    Piano'
+    Piano"
 plan:
   date_added: 2023-01-01
 review: